 In March 2020, our board of directors (the "Board") formed a special committee (the "Special Committee") to oversee an internal investigation (the "Internal Investigation") into certain issues raised to the Board's attention during the audit of our consolidated financial statements for the fiscal year ended December 31, 2019.
 In April 2020, the Special Committee brought to the Board's attention that certain management and employees reporting to them had engaged in misconduct, including fabricating certain transactions.
-On July 1, 2020, we announced that the Special Committee had substantially completed the Internal Investigation and found that the fabrication of transactions by certain management and employees reporting to them (the "Fabricated Transactions") began in April 2019 and that, as a result, our net revenue in 2019 was inflated by approximately RMB2.12 billion (US\$0.21 billion), and our costs and expenses were inflated by approximately RMB1.34 billion (US\$0.2 billion).
+On July 1, 2020, we announced that the Special Committee had substantially completed the Internal Investigation and found that the fabrication of transactions by certain management and employees reporting to them (the "Fabricated Transactions") began in April 2019 and that, as a result, our net revenue in 2019 was inflated by approximately RMB2.12 billion (US\$0.31 billion), and our costs and expenses were inflated by approximately RMB1.34 billion (US\$0.2 billion).

 The Fabricated Transactions had and could continue to have material adverse impacts on us.
 We were or are the subject of a number of legal proceedings, investigations and inquiries with respect to the Fabricated Transactions and have been named as a defendant in a number of lawsuits, including class action lawsuits.
 We incurred significant costs in connection with the Internal Investigation, including legal expenses and costs associated with the restatement and adjustment of our financial statements.
-We may also incur material costs associated with our indemnification arrangements with our current and former directors and certain of our officers, as well as other indemnitees.
+We may also incur material costs associated with our indemnification arrangements with our current and former directors and certain of our officers, as well as other indemnites.
 Moreover, an unfavorable outcome in any of these matters could result in significant damages, additional penalties or other remedies imposed against us, and/or our current or former directors or officers, which could harm our reputation, business, financial condition, results of operations or cash flows.
-In addition, an unfavorable outcome in any of these matters could exceed coverage provided, if any, under potentially applicable insurance policies, which is limited.
-For example, we currently do not have an effective director and officer liability insurance, and may not be able to obtain a director and officer liability insurance at reasonable cost or terms, or at all, in the future.
-Following disclosure of the Fabricated Transactions, we have had difficulties in obtaining desirable insurance coverage, or any insurance coverage, regarding legal proceedings, investigations and inquiries, and we cannot assure you with any certainty that we will be able to obtain such coverage in the future.
-The Fabricated Transactions also led to material adverse impacts on our operations, our reputation and our relationships with business partners, as well as material adverse impacts on our financial position, including incurred costs and expenses and our ability to raise new capital in the future.
-Further, our senior management team is expected to continu
+In addition, an unfavorable outcome in any of these matters could result in significant damages, on any insurance policies, which is limited.
+For example, we currently do not have an effective director and officer liability insurance, and may not be able to obtain a director and officer liability insurance coverage, or any insurance coverage, regarding legal proceedings, investigations and inquiries, and we cannot assure you with any certainty that we will be able to obtain such coverage in the future.
+The Fabricated Transactions also led to material adverse impacts on our financial position, including incurred costs and our replatation and our relationships with business partners, as well as material adverse impacts on our financial position, including incurred costs and expenses and our ability to raise new capital in the future.
+Further, our senior management team is expected to continue to devote significant time and efforts to address the impacts associated with or arising from the Fabricated Transactions.